TERA Urges Yosemite Drive Safety Improvements

 Improvements Aplenty Across Council District 14

 The Alhambra Avenue safety improvements covered in last month’s roundup finally had a ribbon cutting in August and Streetsblog LA provided a brief review.
 Council District 14 hosted two separate meetings regarding pedestrian improvements planned in Boyle Heights and in the Arts District.
-On top of that, Councilmember Huizar authored a motion seeking long-term funding strategies for transportation improvements to the Arts District.
 A new mural was unveiled overlooking the hugely popular York Park in Highland Park and Boyle Heights residents came out a meeting to learn about $5.2 million upgrades slated for Cesar Chavez Avenue.

 Councilmembers Ryu and O’Farrell Call for Crosswalk